MeheheCedy22/unofficial-fiit-stu-thesis/thesis-template/lib.typ

   index-terms: (),
   paper-size: "a4",
   bibliography: none,
-  thesis_lang: "en", // For Slovak use "sk"
+  thesis-lang: "en", // For Slovak use "sk"
   evidence-number: "FIIT-XXXX-XXXXX",
   underline-links: true,
   // TODO: fix assignmetn image, dont know if it must be .png .jpg or that typst can input .pdf